Corona Capital

-Corona Capital is an annual music festival held in Mexico City, taking place in the Autódromo Hermanos Rodríguez.
-It debuted in 2010 and is organized by Grupo CIE.
-It primarily features rock and alternative music.
+Corona Capital is an annual music festival held in Mexico City, taking place annually each November at the Autódromo Hermanos Rodríguez.
+It premiered in 2010, sponsored by Grupo CIE, and primarily features rock and alternative musicians.

-The festival has managed to establish itself as one of the largest and most in-demand music events in Latin America, and its considered to be Mexico's equivalent to festivals such as Coachella and Lollapalooza having headliners such as Foo Fighters, Arctic Monkeys, The Stone Roses, Portishead and Pixies.
-In 2018, the festival expanded to the state of Jalisco during springtime with a completely different lineup billed as Corona Capital Guadalajara.
+Corona Capital has managed to establish itself as one of the largest and most-attended music events in Latin America, and is considered Mexico's equivalent to American festivals such as Coachella and Lollapalooza, with headliners including Alanis Morissette, Arctic Monkeys, Foo Fighters, Garbage, Green Day, Iggy Pop, Lana Del Rey, Miley Cyrus, Portishead, Chappell Roan, Pixies, and The Strokes, among many more.
+From 2018 to 2023, the festival was expanded with Corona Capital Guadalajara as a separate springtime festival featuring a completely different lineup and was held in Guadalajara, the capital city of the state of Jalisco.

-Despite the festival's commercial and media success, it has also been the subject of much criticism and controversy after banning all local and Spanish-speaking performers in its lineup since 2013.
-According to its organizers, the decision to focus only in English-speaking talent was made as a "solely commercial movement" being also organizers of other festivals such as Vive Latino and Electric Daisy Carnival where they can support their local performers, resulting in Corona Capital being the only music festival in the world that hosts only foreigner talent from outside the hosting country.
+Even with its popularity and success, the festival has also been the subject of much criticism and controversy as its organizers have decided to no longer book Latino or Spanish-speaking artists, despite doing so for the first several years of the event; reportedly, this decision was made as a "solely commercial movement".
+Organizers have cited other Mexico City festivals, such as Vive Latino and Electric Daisy Carnival (EDC), as events where audiences can support local or Latin performers, resulting in Corona Capital being the only music festival in the world to exclusively host foreign talent.